Meet Riviera Nayarit, Coastal Mexico’s Dreamiest Getaway Destination

-If you drive about an hour away from the chaos of the Puerto Vallarta Airport, down the highway through a bay surrounded by the Pacific Ocean, the Sierra Madre Mountains looming hefty in the skyline, palm trees and tropical greens waving for miles, you’ll arrive in Riviera Nayarit.
-The 200-mile stretch of gorgeous, soft-sanded beaches on Mexico’s southwestern coast may not sound as familiar as Cancun, Cabo, or Tulum—and that’s much of the appeal of this buzzy yet not-yet too-touristy destination.
+If you drive down the highway about an hour away from the bustle of Puerto Vallarta, the Sierra Madre Mountains looming in the skyline, palm trees stretching for miles, you’ll reach a side of Mexico less known about: Riviera Nayarit.
+The 200-mile stretch of gorgeous, soft-sand beaches on Mexico’s southwestern coast has much of the charm of Cancun, Cabo, or Tulum—minus the droves of tourists.

 Fly in with foreigners, mingle with locals

-Atlanta, Houston, LA, and Denver all offer direct flights to the nearest airport in Puerto Vallarta, though Riviera Nayarit is about to become even more accessible for East Coasters once JetBlue launches its new route from NYC in early 2022.
-Though about 75% of visitors are from the US, Nayarit has also long been a popular destination for Mexican tourists, as the nearest beach for many inland residents.
+A good number of US cities offer direct flights to the nearest airport in Puerto Vallarta, including Miami, Houston, New York, and Denver.
+While about 75% of visitors are from the US, Nayarit has long been a popular destination for Mexican tourists, since it’s the nearest beach for many inland residents.

-You’ll also find cultural practices from the local indigenous Huichol people.
-Midnight-hued Salsa Huichol, made from local chiles and vinegar, accompanies most meals.
-Woven and beaded indigenous artwork can be found across the riviera’s several towns.
-Huitlacoche, known as the “Mexican Truffle” (TLDR: it’s a fungus that grows on corn) is offered at restaurants.
-And several Huichol traditions are naturally woven into everyday experiences, like a pre-dinner cleansing ritual to leave your stress at the doorway.
+Once you arrive, you’ll quickly discover the cultural fabric of the community through practices from the local Huichol people.
+Midnight-hued Salsa Huichol, made from local chiles and vinegar, accompanies most meals; woven and beaded Indigenous artwork can be found across the region’s several towns; huitlacoche, known as the “Mexican truffle” (it’s a fungus that grows on corn) is offered at restaurants; and several Huichol traditions are naturally woven into everyday experiences, like a pre-dinner cleansing ritual to leave your stress at the door.

-Opened in 2020, the Conrad Punta De Mita boasts waterfront suites and a spacious beach ideal for morning strolls, late afternoon swims, and even whale spotting.
-The luxe resort itself is mostly outdoors (and social-distancing safe) with a handful of top-notch restaurants (freshly pressed tortillas at breakfast!), a full-service spa boasting house-made oils, and an agave aging and tasting room.
-Plus you can expect all the creature comforts of a dreamy, tropical vacation: a swim up bar, large pools with cushy bungalows, and ice cold Topo Chico at your heart’s desire.
+The Conrad Punta de Mita sports waterfront suites and a spacious beach ideal for morning strolls, late afternoon swims, and even whale spotting.
+The luxe resort itself is mostly outdoors, and features a handful of top-notch restaurants (freshly pressed tortillas at breakfast!), a full-service spa that uses house-made oils, and an agave aging and tasting room.
+Plus, you can expect all the creature comforts of a dreamy, tropical vacation: a swim-up bar, large pools with cushy bungalows, and ice-cold Topo Chico at your heart’s desire.

-Meanwhile, the Sayulinda Hotel is ideal for remote workers on an extended work-ation.
-Steps from the beach and boasting the best rooftop in town (with ocean views!), this newly constructed property is a WiFi-equipped getaway with airy, spacious rooms and plenty of poolside workspace for fresh juice sipping while Zooming.
+If you’re someone who has managed to make the WFH life permanent—or, better yet, started your own business and can work from anywhere—Sayulinda Hotel is an ideal spot to post up.
+Steps from the beach and boasting the best rooftop in town (with ocean views!), this newish property is a WiFi-equipped getaway with airy, spacious rooms and plenty of poolside workspace for fresh juice-sipping while Zooming.

 Spend your pesos shopping for crafts and artisan goods

 Head to the colorful town square in Sayulita to shop for crafts, handmade jewelry, textiles, paintings, and prints.
-Vendors display hand-embroidered stuffed animals, multi-hued beaded bracelets, and mask chains (a sign of the times, but a useful souvenir).
-Galleries, boutiques, and surf shops also line the streets for an air-conditioned shopping experience.
-Nearby, the town of San Pancho offers some cute, scaled-back shops, plus machete-wielding vendors ready to slice open a coconut or fresh oyster for your slurping consumption.
+Vendors display hand-embroidered stuffed animals and multi-hued beaded bracelets, while galleries, boutiques, and surf shops lining the streets offer an air-conditioned shopping experience.
+Nearby, the town of San Pancho is home to scaled-back shops, plus machete-wielding vendors ready to slice open a coconut or fresh oyster for your slurping consumption.

 Feast on birria tacos and the freshest pescado

 But don’t stop your food tour there—Nayarit’s signature seafood dish is as fresh as it comes, oven plucked right off the boat, butterflied, and grilled within hours of swimming in the Pacific.
 The catch of the day, often whitefish like red snapper or mahi mahi, can be found at pretty much any beachside restaurant.
-Luxury properties, like the aforementioned Conrad, can even schedule a boat to deliver the freshly plucked fish beachside.
-For an upscale Pescado Zarandeado, of course made to order, make a reservation at Tuna Blanca in Punta de Mita.
+Luxury properties, like the aforementioned Conrad, can even schedule a boat to deliver the freshly caught fish beachside.
+For an upscale, made-to-order Pescado Zarandeado (fish with chile-citrus sauce), make a reservation at Thierry Blouet’s open-air, waterfront Tuna Blanca in Punta de Mita.

-Kick swimming with sharks off your bucket list (or add to your tally) with this immersive opportunity to dive towards not-so-dangerous danger, no scuba required.
-The 20-ton San Blas whale sharks are actually non threatening (just watch out for an accidental whack from the tails), and with a snorkel (plus waterproof camera) you can get pretty close views.
+For the more adventurous, kick swimming with sharks off your bucket list (or add to your tally) diving toward not-so-dangerous danger—no scuba required.
+The 20-ton San Blas whale sharks are actually non-threatening (just watch out for an accidental whack from the tails), and with a snorkel you can get pretty close views.
 The ecotourism experience is in high demand during the colder months, so make sure to book ahead.
-Before or after the tour, hang out in the quaint fishing village of San Blas, known for its big wave surfing beaches and tropical mangroves, which offer seasonal bird watching and turtle spotting, plus year-round sunbathing.
+Before or after the tour, hang out in the quaint fishing village of San Blas, known for its big-wave surfing beaches and tropical mangroves, which offer seasonal bird watching and turtle spotting, plus year-round sunbathing.